jangroth/aws-certification-notes/solutions-architect-professional.md

 	* A cluster is a collection of individual HSMs that AWS CloudHSM keeps in sync
 	* You can place the HSMs in different Availability Zones in an AWS Region
 	* When you create an HSM, AWS CloudHSM puts an elastic network interface (ENI) in the specified subnet in your AWS account.
+* AWS CloudHSM key store is a special-purpose JCE key store that utilizes certificates associated with keys on your HSM through third-party tools such as keytool and jarsigner.
+	* AWS CloudHSM does not store certificates on the HSM, as certificates are public, non-confidential data.
 * On AWS: <a href="https://aws.amazon.com/cloudhsm/" target="_blank">Service</a> - <a href="https://aws.amazon.com/cloudhsm/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html" target="_blank">User Guide</a>

 <a name="4_8_2"></a>